splunk/public-o11y-docs/gdi/get-data-in/application/java/migrate-metrics.rst

 Grace period
 ------------------

-The grace period for receiving and processing duplicated metrics at no additional cost lasts 6 months, starting with the release of the Java agent version 2.0.
+The grace period for receiving and processing duplicated metrics at no additional cost lasts 6 months, starting with the release of the Java agent version 2.0 on May 28, 2024.

 Migration support is available for 12 months after the release of version 2.0 and will be deprecated after 18 months.

 .. note:: After the grace period, duplicated metric data is billed as custom metric data.
 Make sure to turn off the Data Migration action after you've completed the migration to avoid surcharges.

 .. _migrate-java-steps: